Best Ways to Get to Napa from San Francisco

 Guided Tour of Napa Valley

-If you would rather leave all the planning and transport in the hands of someone else, a guided tour of Napa Valley is an ideal option.
+Would you rather leave all the planning and transport in the hands of someone else?
+A guided tour of Napa Valley is an ideal option!

 Napa Valley Wineries Tour

 If you’re looking for a perfect overview of some key wineries around the region, find it here.
 This small group tour (limited to 14 people) is a great one to sign up for!
 You’ll visit and sample wines from boutique wineries across Sonoma and Napa Valley— meaning you get to see and taste the best of both regions on one fantastic wine country tour!
 They’ll also include a visit to the bustling Oxbow Public Market at lunchtime.
 Wineries may include Robledo Family Winery, Nicholson Ranch, and Bouchaine Winery.

 Half-Day Napa Valley Bike and Wine Tour

 There’s nothing better than a little fresh air and exercise if you plan to be drinking all day.
 This half-day bike and wine tour around the Napa Valley allows you to take in the beauty of Wine Country at a slower pace.
 The 5-hour tour includes visits to two wineries and finishes in the early afternoon, so you have plenty of time to visit other attractions around Napa.